 In What Zone Do Bell Peppers Grow Best?

 In the coldest of climates, it may be smart to grow bell peppers in pots so they can be brought inside if temperatures plummet.
+Heated greenhouses are perfect for growing bell peppers in cold climates.
 In very warm climates, be sure to keep plants well watered in the hottest months of the summer season.

 When Should You Plant Bell Peppers?